 The Board consists of 16 members, 15 of which are appointed by the Governor and approved by the Maine Legislature.
 The Maine Commissioner of Education serves as a member ex officio.
 Members are appointed for a five-year term and may be reappointed once.
 A student member of the Board is appointed for a single two-year term.

 Communicating with the Board of Trustees

 The Board of Trustees will set aside time for citizen comment prior to the business agenda at each meeting.
 The Chair of the Board will establish time limits (usually three minutes per person) and determine any questions of appropriateness and relevancy.
 Personnel decisions, collective bargaining issues, grievances, litigation and other areas excludable from public discussion under the Maine Freedom of Access Law shall not constitute appropriate matters for such input.
 A person who wishes to speak during the citizen comment period should arrive prior to the meeting start time and sign up on a sheet provided, indicating name and topic of remarks.

-Audio Streaming for Board of Trustees Meetings:
+LIVE YouTube Streaming for Board of Trustees & Committee Meetings:

 Board of Trustees Office contact information:

 The Clerk of the Board, Ellen N. Doughty, administers all functions necessary to the conduct of its responsibilities.
 Contact the Board of Trustees Office at: